Incoterms® 2020 Overview and Comparison

 FAS – Free Alongside Ship (Insert named port of shipment)

-- Buyer: Loading, main carriage, insurance, import.
+- Buyer: Loading, main carriage, insurance, and import clearance.

 FOB – Free On Board (Insert named port of shipment)

-- Seller: Export clearance + loading expenses.
+- Seller: Export clearance and loading expenses.

-- Buyer: Sea freight, insurance, import.
+- Buyer: Sea freight, insurance, and import clearance.

 - Risk Transfer: When goods are on board the vessel.